tidymodels/broom/cran-comments.md

 # release summary

-broom 0.5.5 is a minor release that removes support for robust, which is now orphaned
+broom 0.5.6 is a minor release that fixes failing checks due to changes to the `tibble` package

 ## Test environments